phil-myr/statecloud-sdk-go/README.md

 English | [简体中文](README-CN.md)

-# State Cloud Eci SDK for Go
+# State Cloud Product SDK For Go

 ## Requirements
 - It's necessary for you to make sure your system have installed Go environment which version greater than 1.12.0.